How Businesses Can Retain Employees in the Gig Economy

 Due to increasingly high demand from employees, gig economy businesses have begun to embrace the concept of instantly paying their employees.
 For instance, Uber’s Instant Pay process allows drivers to cash out their earnings up to five times every day.
 According to the PYMNTS Gig Economy Index, 84 percent of workers reported they would do more gig work if they were paid faster.

-The idea is gaining traction within the restaurant and hospitality industry as well.
-Instead of making employees wait for payday, restaurants can explore real-time payment apps like Instant that will allow restaurants to pay workers on a daily basis.
+Instead of making employees wait for payday, businesses can explore real-time payment apps like Instant that will allow you to pay workers on a daily basis.